Apartment: Terminology

 The term apartment is favoured in North America (although in some Canadian cities, flat is used for a unit which is part of a house containing two or three units, typically one to a floor).
-In the UK and Australia, the term apartment is more usual in professional real estate and architectural circles where otherwise the term flat is used commonly, but not exclusively, for an apartment on a single level (hence a "flat" apartment).
+In the UK and Australia, flat is the common term, although parts of the real estate industry have recently begun using the term "apartment" for large upmarket flats, especially if their target group is foreign investors.

 In some countries, the word "unit" is a more general term referring to both apartments and rental business suites.
 The word 'unit' is generally used only in the context of a specific building.

 "Mixed-use buildings" combine commercial and residential uses within the same structure.
 Typically, mixed-use buildings consist of businesses on the lower floors (often retail in street-facing ground floor and supporting subterranean levels) and residential apartments on the upper floors.